matteozullo/PMAP4061/project.md

 ## Description

 In this project, you will be working in teams of three to four.
-You will craft a six-month response plan to tackle the COVID-19 outbreak in February 2020 leading into the Fall.
+You will craft a six-month response plan to **tackle the COVID-19 outbreak in February 2020 leading into the Fall**.
 You will deliver your final projects in two installments as detailed out in the section below.
-Your final deliverable will include a Poster presentation to be delivered through an unlisted YouTube video.<br>
+Your final deliverable will also include a Poster presentation to be delivered through an unlisted YouTube video.<br>
-You might *loosely* follow the six steps outlined in the [Meltzer & Schwartz](https://doi.org/10.4324/9781315209678) textbook, however you will have flexibility with regard to structuring your final paper.
+You might *loosely* follow the six steps outlined in the [Meltzer & Schwartz](https://doi.org/10.4324/9781315209678) textbook, but you will mostly have flexibility with regard to structuring your final paper.
 Therefore, sectioning is really up to individual groups although one candidate structure often used for policy reports is *Executive Summary* (optional), *Introduction*, *Background*, *Policy Recommendations*, *Conclusions*, Appendix (optional).
 An *Executive Summary* is most times perfunctuntory when your ideas have been clearly summarized in the *Conclusions*.
-Effectively, the *Conclusions* is not a place for you to add new material but a place to restate and summarize what already stated elsewhere in the write-up.
+As a matter of fact, the *Conclusions* is not a place for you to add new material but a place for yout to restate and summarize what already stated elsewhere in the write-up.
 Also, the *Conclusions* is where consumers of your report will likely get their eyes on first, so you really want to make it a stand out.

  The value you bring as a policy analyst is manifold:
 * You critically examine qualitative and quantitative evidence from a variety of sources.